SchlenkR/applied_fsharp_challenge/artikel/proofreading/edited_tracked_reviewAndAccept.md

 ### Revisit Low Pass Filter

-In the last chapter, we treated the low pass[SGF30] filter function as if it was pure, which means that from evaluation cycle to cycle, it doesn't "remember" anything; there is no information preserved between evaluations of the same function.
+In the last chapter, we treated the low pass[SGF30] filter function as if it was pure, which means that from evaluation cycle to cycle, it does not "remember" anything; there is no information preserved between evaluations of the same function.
 In case of a filter, this cannot work, because filters need more than a single value: they deal with frequencies, and the concept of frequency requires a timespan.
 It's about how a sequence of values change over time.
 It's like with stock prices: you cannot say if there was a crash or if the market is hot by just looking at the current value.
 You need to look at the development of a price during a certain timespan.
 There are more things: some filters only need some past input values (FIR, finite impulse response).
 But there are other filter designs that depend on their past output values (IIR, infinite impulse response).
 So we need a mechanism that preserves past input, past output (and maybe past intermediate) **state**.

 <excurs data-name="Very Brief theory of a low pass filter">